 Feeling peckish?
 I know I am!

-Perhaps you will now have a foodie “bucket list” of the different English cuisine and dishes you want to try to add to your UK bucket list!
+Perhaps you will now have a foodie “bucket list” of the different British cuisine and dishes you want to try to add to your UK bucket list!
 Why not make some of the dishes in your own kitchen and try them at home (also a great gift for any Anglophile)

 - For book lovers take a look at my top 9 recommended reads which cover the best fiction, non-fiction and travel books.

-- If you have an interest in UNESCO World Heritage Sites I have a number of posts offering tips and advice for visiting some of the best known places including Stonehenge, the Lake District, Kew Gardens and Blenheim Palace.
+- If you have an interest in UNESCO World Heritage Sites I have a number of posts offering tips and advice for visiting some of the best-known places including Stonehenge, the Lake District, Kew Gardens and Blenheim Palace.